 Huntington started working in stone in the mid-1970s when he was in NYC.
 The first stone sculptures were Pennsylvania Bluestone combined with carbon steel or Corten steel, or stainless steel.

-In 1978, he started working in granite and has continued to use granite almost exclusively.
-There have been occasional forays into wood as a material and as well, cast bronze and copper.
+In 1978, he started working in granite and had continued to use granite almost exclusively.
+There have been occasional forays into the wood as a material and cast bronze and copper.

 In 1994, he moved from NYC to Coupland, TX.
 In 2000, he set up the sculpture garden and studio in its present location at the corner of Hoxie & Broad Sts.

-These five photos were shot by Wells Mason in his ongoing series of portraits of artists.
+Wells Mason shot this photo in his ongoing series of portraits of artists.

 The Huntington Sculpture Foundation is a 501 C 3 non-profit.
 The sculpture garden is available to the public 365 days a year, and the studio is open on most days and can be open by appointment.